Informative Goodness-of-Fit for Multivariate Distributions: Inference and model selection

+Notice that $H_0$ in \eqref{test0} implies $H_0$ in \eqref{test}, but the opposite is not true in general.
+Whereas, $H_1$ in \eqref{test} does imply $H_1$ in \eqref{test0}.
 With a little abuse of nomenclature, in this section and those to follow, we will refer to $G$ as the ``null model''.
 Furthermore, we will refer to $H_0$ in \eqref{test0} when generically saying ``under $ H_0$''.
 However, most of the results presented here, only require validity of the milder $H_0$ in \eqref{test}.

 To conduct our inference, we consider the so-called \emph{deviance} test statistics, i.e.,

 Its asymptotic null distribution is given in Theorem \ref{normality}. \begin{theorem} If $H_0$ is true, then where $N(\bm{0},\bm{I})$ denotes a standard multivariate normal distribution.
 Furthermore,